akinsho/lightline-statuslinetabs/README.md

 ![screenshot of plugin](/screenshot.png?raw=true "screenshot of plugin")

+## Usage

+The active tab is surrounded by the separators (these default to unicode braces) the remaining tabs are rendered using the `tab_number_icons` map each number is rendered according to the icon it is mapped to e.g. `1: 🍎`.

 ## Installation

 * You can install this plugin using the plugin manager of your choice.

 ### Example:
 ```vim
  Plug 'itchyny/lightline.vim'